This post may contain affiliate links. Please read my disclosure and privacy policy.

 Notes

-Nutrition information is based on the Almond biscotti, for 1 of 22 slices.
+Nutrition information is based on the Almond biscotti without toppings, assuming you get 18 slices from the batch.
 This information is just an estimate, and not a guarantee.

 Vegan Version: Replace the egg with 2 tablespoons of tapioca or arrowroot starch + 3 tablespoons of water.
 For the second bake, I recommend leaving them in the oven at 250ºF for 45 minutes on each side, then turn off the oven and let them cool for at least an hour before removing the pan.